zonca/zonca-blog/_posts/2021-01-20-jetstream_kubernetes_kubespray_2.15.0.md

     pip install -r requirements.txt

-This `pip` script installs a predefined version of ansible, currently `2.9.16`, so it isue is useful to create a `virtualenv` or a conda environment and install packages inside that.
+This `pip` script installs a predefined version of ansible, currently `2.9.16`, so it is useful to create a `virtualenv` or a conda environment and install packages inside that.

 Then following the [`kubespray` documentation](https://github.com/kubernetes-incubator/kubespray/blob/master/contrib/terraform/openstack/README.md#ansible), we setup `ssh-agent` so that `ansible` can SSH from the machine with public IP to the others: